 The new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 SubscriptionVersion M-CREATE: Partial Failure to Local SMS

 This scenario shows a partial failure to a Local SMS on an M-CREATE.